-I am primarily a landscape painter who is continually drawn to vast horizons and expansive views, with skies taking prominence.
-Living here on the coast offers endless opportunity to observe the turbulent tropical skies of Far North Queensland.
-The seasons shift and change, but for me, the wet season hails the beginning of the most visually interesting and inspiring time of year, and it remains at the very core of my work.
+The seasons shift and change but for me the wet season hails the beginning of the most visually interesting and inspiring time of year.
+It remains the very core of my work!